Resilience After Post-traumatic growth, Can It Be Taught?

 So how do they do it?
 How is it that some people survive traumatic experiences and are able to move on?
-Though, yes, moving on may mean taking an extended time in relinquishing vivid memories of what may have been an event that may have cost us our life or another, but some do move on.
-In some cases, people go through violence and their experience has resulted in physical pain or injury.
-The physical pain, the body, it heals, but what about the mind?
-Amidst that, some are able to find ways, an ultimate guide to post-traumatic growth, but then others just can’t?
-Perhaps you have found yourself in this situation and, to date, are still asking yourself, “why can’t I just move on?”
+Though, yes; Moving on may mean taking an extended time in relinquishing vivid memories of what may have been an event.
+It may have cost us our life or another, but some do move on.
+In some cases, people go through violence and their experience has resulted in physical pain or an injury.
+The physical pain in the body may heal, but what about the mind?
+Amidst that, there is an ultimate guide to post-traumatic growth.
+Some are able to find ways but then others just can’t?
+Perhaps if you have found yourself in this situation, up to date are you still asking yourself, “why can’t I just move on?”

 Post-traumatic growth (PTG) is a theory that explains this kind of transformation following trauma.
-It was developed by psychologists Richard Tedeschi, PhD, and Lawrence Calhoun, PhD, in the mid-1990s, and holds that people who endure psychological struggle following adversity can often see positive growth afterwards.
+It was developed by psychologists Richard Tedeschi, PhD, and Lawrence Calhoun, PhD, in the mid-1990s.
+It holds that people who endure psychological struggle following adversity can often see positive growth afterwards.

-Through PTG, people get to develop a sense of self, a new understanding of the world they move and live in, recommendable ways on how to deal and relate with others, create a path to achieve the kind of future they wish to have and just a better understanding on how to live life without stressing about the little things.
+Through PTG, people get to develop a sense of self.
+They develop a new understanding of the world and they move to live on.
+In addition, they will also find recommendable ways on how to deal with and relate with others.
+People also create a path to achieve the kind of future they wish to have.
+Most importantly, people get a better understanding of how to live life without stressing about the little things.

-For those who feel like they are extremely weighed down by a tragic experience and find the need to sort their thoughts out but are feeling hesitant to go to the mental health clinic, there are options.
 Since the pandemic, online mental telehealth service has picked up the favour of those who seek help.
-Help may be classified as assistance from psychiatry through telehealth psychiatrist or just simply a counsellor to talk to through online mental health support.
-Either way, by seeking help in a hospital or simply by staying home, help is out there.
+This help may be classified as assistance from psychiatry through telehealth psychiatrist or just simply a counsellor to talk through online mental health support.
+Either way, by seeking help in a hospital or simply by staying home, help is out there at our fingertips.
 It is best to always seek the advice of your general practitioner as far as the recommendation is concerned.
 There may even be bulk-billed telehealth service available near your area.

 In closing, it is extremely important to have self-awareness.
-People who have experienced trauma do actually manage to move along, slowly but surely, to not just simply “survive” a hideous and traumatic experience but have also experienced “Post Traumatic Growth”.
+People who have experienced trauma do actually manage to move along, slowly but surely.
+It is to not just simply “survive” a hideous and traumatic experience but have also experienced, “Post-traumatic growth”.
 To have an understanding that this is possible, doable and achievable, is an integral part, a very important element that contributes to fostering hope.